morete/kubevirt-basics-training/content/en/docs/getting-started-with-kubevirt/lifecycle.md

 {{% /alert %}}

-## {{% task %}} (Optional) Under the hood: Explore the virt-launcher Pod
+## {{% task %}} (Optional) Under the hood: Explore the virt-launcher pod

-In this optional lab we are going to explore the virt-launcher Pod, which we discovered in the previous task.
+In this optional lab we are going to explore the virt-launcher pod, which we discovered in the previous task.

-For every `VirtualMachineInstance` or `VMI` (running VM), one virt-launcher Pod is created.
-The virt-launcher Pod provides boundaries (cgoups, namespaces), the interface to the Kubernetes ecosystem and manages and monitors the lifecycle of the VMI.
+For every `VirtualMachineInstance` or `VMI` (running VM), one virt-launcher pod is created.
+The virt-launcher pod provides boundaries (cgoups, namespaces), the interface to the Kubernetes ecosystem and manages and monitors the lifecycle of the VMI.

-In its core, the virt-launcher Pod runs a `libvirtd` instance, which manages the lifecycle of the VMI process.
+In its core, the virt-launcher pod runs a `libvirtd` instance, which manages the lifecycle of the VMI process.

-With the following command, we can have a look at the Pod's manifest (replace the Pod name with the actual Pod's name from `kubectl get pods --namespace=$USER`):
+With the following command, we can have a look at the pod's manifest (replace the pod name with the actual pod's name from `kubectl get pods --namespace=$USER`):

 ```bash
 kubectl get pod virt-launcher-{{% param "labsubfolderprefix" %}}{{% param "labfoldernumber" %}}-firstvm-<pod> -o yaml --namespace=$USER